Category Archives: Lexington Theatre

 The director (Carol Spence) was committed and smart and clear.
 She assembled a rowdy cast and herded them expertly towards a moving end.

-The landlord (Angel Levas) believed in the value of the arts but also believed in the value of good business.
-He resisted adjusting the thermostat of his building to accommodate the non-paying underground thespians.
+The landlord (Angel Levas) believed in the value of the arts but also believed in the value of makin’ a yankee dollah.
+He resisted adjusting the thermostat of his building to accommodate the non-paying underground thespians in the basement.
 ‘Twas brillig indeed!
 The Antarctic’s proximity was a nightly given.

 I recall one particular rehearsal when Carol brought in an improvisational consultant to lead us in an exercise involving the medical stages of freezing to death.
 We were supine on the floor in the dark and listening as he read from medical books of frostbite damage and the effects of blood flow becoming blood-fled.
 He crooned to us of the creeping muscular constrictions on the glide path to doom.